-Highlights of FY 2023 CHP
+Highlights of FY 2024 CHP

-Additional consideration in the application review process will be given to applicants that propose a community-based approach to the following problem/focus areas: Building Legitimacy and Trust, Violent Crime (particularly gun violence), Police-Based Response to Persons in Crisis, and Combating Hate and Domestic Extremism.
+Additional consideration in the application review process will be given to applicants that propose a community-based approach to the following problem/focus areas: Building Legitimacy and Trust, Violent Crime/Gun Violence, Combating Hate and Domestic Extremism, and Police-Based Response to Persons in Crisis.
 If awarded CHP funding, recipients that chose any of these specific community policing problem areas will not be allowed to change the problem area post-award.